Official Website of the City of Milwaukee

 The City is currently assessing implementation options.
 In light of this decision and the City’s ability to resume enforcement of the residency requirement, employees are reminded of the risks associated with establishing residency outside of the City of Milwaukee limits.
 Additional information will be forthcoming.

-Effective February 1st or Pay Period 4 of 2015, all general city employee members of the Employee’ Retirement System who were hired prior to January 1, 2014 will contribute 5.5% of their earnable compensation (i.e., base salary) towards their pension.
+Effective February 1st or Pay Period 4 of 2015, all general city employee members of the Employee’ Retirement System who were hired prior to January 1, 2014 will contribute 5.5% of their earnable compensation (i.e., base salary) towards their pension as a result of recent Wisconsin Supreme Court Decision.
 The following table summarizes employees’ eligibility for salary adjustments as a result of having to make this 5.5% contribution per the WI Supreme Court decision on Act 10.

 On June 24, 2014 the Common Council approved a proposal from Mayor Tom Barrett to implement a general wage increase of 1% for eligible non-represented City employees and members of the following certain certified bargaining units:

 SEIU Healthcare District 1199, Staff Nurses’ Council --

 Monday - Friday